cmmr/EsViritu/README.md

 # EsViritu

-Read mapping pipeline for detection and measurement of human and animal virus pathogens from short read metagenomic or clinical samples.
+Read mapping pipeline for detection and measurement of human and animal virus pathogens from short read metagenomic environmental or clinical samples.

-Pipeline to calculate read abundance and genome coverage for human and animal virus genomes.
-Quality filtering and de-replication steps are also conducted.

 NOTE: The database used by `Esviritu` should cover all human and animal viruses in GenBank as of November 16th, 2022 (EsViritu DB v2.0.2).
 However, the genomes are dereplicated at 95% ANI so that only one genome from a nearly identical group is used.
 Please open an issue to report any omissions.